Municue

 Approved

-#6Amends a 2020 HOME Investment Partnership Program written agreement with Notre Dame Place, Inc. to incorporate current Land Transfer Program terms, update sales price limits, align affordability periods with federal HOME requirements, and refresh the remaining lot list.
+#6Amendment to a 2020 resolution authorizing HOME Investment Partnership Program land transfer lots with Notre Dame Place, Inc., updating terms to align with the current Land Transfer Program, revising sales price limits, affordability periods, and the remaining lot list — at no cost to the City.

 Approved

-#7Amendment to a prior agreement with Good Urban Development, LLC for the Mill City Lots Infill Project, updating Land Transfer Program terms, adjusting affordable home sales price limits, and extending the timeline for constructing and selling affordable housing units.
+#7Amends the conditional grant and development agreement with Good Urban Development, LLC for the Mill City Lots Infill Project to incorporate updated Land Transfer Program terms, adjust home sales price limits for prospective buyers, and extend the timeline for construction and sale of affordable housing units.

 Approved

-#8Amends a 2021 resolution to restrict home sales to buyers earning at or below 80% of Area Median Income and shortens the conditional loan agreement term to two years for both construction and sale completion.
+#8Amendment to a prior resolution requiring all homes be sold to eligible homebuyers earning at or below 80% of Area Median Income, and amending the conditional loan agreement term to two years for construction and sale completion.
+No cost to the city.

 Approved

-#9Authorizes rejection of all bids received for a general contractor to renovate the property at 4150 Independence Drive for a permanent supportive housing development and operation.
+#9Authorization to reject all bids received for a general contractor to renovate the property at 4150 Independence Drive for a permanent supportive housing development and operation.
+No cost to the city.

 Deferred

-#10Authorizes a Construction Manager at Risk Agreement with Linbeck Group, LLC for preconstruction and construction services for the Dallas Zoo Safari Trail Project, and increases appropriations by $60,000 in the Capital Gifts Match Donations and Development Fund, for a total contract value not to exceed $90,000.
+#10Authorization to execute a Construction Manager at Risk Agreement with Linbeck Group, LLC for preconstruction and construction services for the Dallas Zoo Safari Trail Project, not to exceed $90,000, financed through capital gifts and 2024 General Obligation Bond funds.

 Deferred$90K